 Train accidents involving derailments are some of the most dangerous types of accidents for passengers and railroad employees onboard.
 Derailments can result from a number of different factors, many of which involve negligence on the part of the train engineer or the railroad company.
 Common causes of train derailments include:

 Multi-train collisions obviously present extreme dangers, as well.
 Passengers and employees on both trains, and even bystanders, can all be at-risk for serious, potentially life-threatening injuries.
 If you or a loved one has been affected by such an incident, consulting with an accident lawyer can provide guidance on your rights and potential compensation.

 Not all train accidents involve collisions.
 In many cases, passengers can suffer serious injuries (including brain and spinal cord injuries) from falling luggage, sudden stops, losing their balance while walking in the aisle, and other causes while onboard a train.

 Pedestrians walking or jogging near railroad tracks and bystanders waiting on station platforms can suffer catastrophic injuries from being hit by moving trains or falling onto the tracks.
 In such unfortunate situations, seeking the assistance of an experienced pedestrian accident lawyer is crucial to protect your rights and pursue the compensation you deserve.

 Release of toxic or hazardous materials can present an enormous risk in the event of a train accident.
 Exposure to fumes, direct skin contact, and burns are all very real dangers in accidents involving toxic spills.

 While railroad employees may be protected under the Federal Employers Liability Act (FELA), passengers and other train accident victims must generally be able to prove negligence in order to pursue a successful claim for financial compensation.
-This is the same as any other type of personal injury or wrongful death claim.
+This is the same as any other type of personal injury claim.
 Common forms of negligence in train accident cases include: